 You are not alone in fighting to preserve your data privacy.
-In fact, there are four major bulwarks aiding you today.
+In fact, there are three major bulwarks aiding you today.

-First, many tools can help protect your online privacy:
+First, many digital tools can help protect your online privacy:

-- Certain browser plug-ins can prevent online ad tracking across websites, and they can warn you about malicious websites looking to steal your sensitive information
+- Several browser plug-ins can prevent online ad tracking across websites, and they can warn you about malicious websites looking to steal your sensitive information

 - VPNs can prevent ISPs from getting detailed information about your Internet traffic